 Oil based Urethane Finishes: Arm-R-Seal

 Oil based Urethane finishes are our best compromise finish between the chemical free oil finishes and the spray finishes we use.
-They are nearly as beautiful as oil finishes.
+They are food safe, but not chemical free.
+They are a little more satin than the oil finish.
 They are nearly as stain resistant as sprays.
-They are very easy to touch up and refinish, similar to an oil finish.
+They are easy to refinish, similar to an oil finish, and can be refinished in your home.
+There is a little more finesse to the refinishing, but it's not difficult.
 If you don't have an issue with chemicals, and you want the look of oil and the ease of refinishing/touching up that you do not have with a spray finish, then an oil based urethane finish may be a good option for you.
 It is also the middle ground as far as pricing goes.

 Spray finishes: ML Campbell's Krystal lacquer, or Milesi's 2K Acrylic spray finishes

 At Cannon Hill Woodworking, we do our own lacquer and 2k acrylic sprays on our custom furniture.
 Lacquer is a matte clear finish, that is very smooth to the touch and looks beautiful on residential dining table.
-It creates a barrier between your table and the world of stains.
-Lacquer is not going to make the color and grain of your table pop the way furniture oil does, but the difference is truly minimal.
-The casual observer can't actually tell the difference.
+It creates a strong barrier between your table and the world of stains.
 What you gain in stain-proofing makes lacquer the choice for many of our clients.
-We've found stain resistance of the most acidic foods for up to 8-12 hours of being left on the surface.
+We've found stain resistance of the most acidic foods for up to 8 hours of being left on the surface.
 If you are a commercial client, like a restaurant, or you have young children, or you just don't want to worry about your real wood furniture when hosting, a spray finish is the most set-it-and-forget-it finish we offer.
 Spray finishes can also be tinted a variety of colors.
 The main thing to keep off lacquer is scalding hot pans, as they can discolor the finish.
 The difference between a lacquer spray and an the 2k acrylic spray is the flexibility of the finished product itself.
 For environments with more temperature fluctuations, or outdoor use, or commercial bar use, Milesi is the product we typically use.
 Both our spray finishes have a non-yellowing component.

 For Oil: Our food safe oil comes in many colors and shades.
 The oils are pre-tinted, so it's a single application.